bytescale/bytescale-upload-widget/README.md

 ### 🌐 API Support

-You can Upload.io's [File Upload API](https://upload.io/file-upload-api) directly to achieve:
+You can use Upload.io's [File Upload API](https://upload.io/file-upload-api) directly to achieve:

 - File uploading.
 - File listing.
 - File deleting.
 - And more...

-Uploading a `"Hello World"` file is as simple as:
+Uploading a `"Hello World"` text file is as simple as:

 ```shell
 curl --data "Hello World" \